-North American real estate connections (Mexico, Canada, and the USA) have many besides their obvious physical proximity.
+North American real estate connections (Mexico, Canada, and the USA) have many similarities besides their obvious physical proximity.
 Their citizens move back and forth between all three for business and pleasure.

 Each of the countries rates the others at the top of their list for second homes.
 Currently, Puerto Vallarta is enjoying an important first position for expat interest in Mexico.

 With popularity, comes visibility and the potential for many individuals and businesses in the chain to benefit personally and economically.
 With visibility, come scrutiny.
 With scrutiny comes responsibility.

 In principle, these three countries defining North America benefit more if everyone benefits.
 How to manage benefits versus being disadvantaged requires knowledge, skill and a commitment from all three business and trading partners.

 A second home market signifies buyers have enough discretionary income or credit to take care of a second household.

 The three countries share some basic requirements for want in a second home:

 - Buyers and Sellers